-If you feel that a creative solution to the vendor's problems is appropriate, then it might be as well to mention your suggestions at this stage in brief - but proceed with caution to mention anything that could make the vendor feel uncomfortable or worried.
+If you feel that a creative solution to the vendor's problems is appropriate, then it might be as well to mention your suggestions at this stage in brief - but proceed with caution to mention anything that makes the vendor seem uncomfortable or worried.

 Many people will be unfamiliar with creative solutions and could be suspicious or put off, so use with caution.
 The client may well say they need time to think about your offer and get back to you in a few days, or a couple of weeks.
-You could make a note to chase them up with a call if you haven't heard from them after that time elapses, but balance your eagerness to follow up with the realisation that you are looking for motivated sellers, if they don't seem very keen.
+You could make a note to chase them up with a call if you haven't heard from them after that time elapses, but balance your eagerness to follow up with the realisation that you are looking for motivated sellers, if they are not at all keen.